LearningKijo/KQL/KQL-Effective-Use/02-kql-TamperProtection.md

 ```

 ## KQL Hunting queries
+1. Counts how many times 'TamperingAttempt' happened to each device.
 ```kql
 DeviceEvents
 | where Timestamp > ago(30d)
 | where ActionType == "TamperingAttempt"
 | summarize TamperingAttempt = count() by DeviceId, DeviceName
 ```
+2. Counts how many times 'TamperingAttempt' occurred and indicates which registry value impacted each device.
 ```kql

 DeviceEvents